streathamchess/streathamchess.github.io/_posts/2014-12-9-s3-vs-met2-match-report.md

 ---
 title: Streatham 3 v Metropolitan 2 match report
-layout: post
 ---

 Streatham 3 lost the match, with the single win by Hendrik playing debut game for the club.